 Why Creatine HCL Can Compete Against Creatine Monohydrate?

-Well, because of its solubility this is very simple.
-Creatine HCL owes its life to this weakness on the part of creatine monohydrate because the latter does not dissolve easily in water, and it does not do so easily when it has to pass through the intestines into the blood.
+Creatine HCL owes its life to this weakness on the part of creatine monohydrate because the mixture does not dissolve easily in water, and it does not do so easily when it has to pass through the intestines into the blood.
 As a result, a significant volume of creatine monohydrate remains as debris in the intestinal tract and is not properly handled.

-From the above, one may deduce the following: Well-known brand creatine monohydrate supplements are free of side effects.
+Well-known brand creatine monohydrate supplements are free of side effects.
 Commonly recognized effects are caused by questionable provenance products, of which consistency leaves something to be desired.
-The solution, therefore, is consuming creatine monohydrate provided by a reputable business.
+The solution, therefore, is consuming creatine monohydrate provided by a reputed company.
 Today Creapure is one of the best-known brands and this quality certificate already holds many of the most awarded creatine supplements.
 You will find their logo near the table with the nutritional details for each drug.

 The dose ingested in this drug has to be properly monitored.
 It is quite curious that the package guidelines for this are not yet underlined.
 But don’t worry, you will know the information below to remember.
 When you take creatine you have to make sure it’s absorbed absolutely.
 There should be no discernment of particles or objects outside the liquid.
 One way to do this is to add more water or use hot water if appropriate.
 A creatine monohydrate tends to dissolve more quickly at high temperatures.